Spec comparison · 12 min read · Data refreshed 29/05/2026

 | Hanstrom 4-in-1 Square | 1500 W | 12 W | ~£28 |

 The Quooker tank is the most efficient in the segment because the standby wattage is the lowest.
 The Qettle Signature 7L is the highest standby cost in the table because more litres held at temperature means more heat lost per day.
-That is physics, not a Qettle flaw.
+That is physics rather than a design fault.
 If you do not need the 7L capacity, the Qettle Original is a closer match on running cost.

 Warranty terms